AbbasElHachem/radolan/README.md

 # radolan

-This project is used for reading DWD Radolan-RW products, extract the data that falls within a bounding box, compare the Radoaln DWD-RW hourly data to ground precipitation data taht falls within the bounding box.
+This project is used for reading DWD Radolan-RW products and comparing to ground stations.

+Extract the data that falls within a bounding box.
+Compare the Radoaln DWD-RW hourly data to ground precipitation data taht falls within the bounding box.
 Plot the results for certain chosen events, mainly where FLoods where seen.